 Interestingly, as recently as last week (DP1 and DP2), BofA still has been ‘approving in error’ and subsequently shutting down the account.
 I would have assumed that once they got their act together and created a 2/3/4 rule, they’d work it into the system not to approve such people initially.
 Apparently, they aren’t quite streamlined yet, and it’s possible you’ll get approved and then closed out a couple of days later.

 We haven’t yet gotten confirmation whether business cards count in these numbers.
 The data points we’ve seen indicate that business cards do not count.
 For example, if you signup today for a personal card and a business card, you can get another personal card within two months (even the same day) since the business card doesn’t count toward your 2/2 limit.
-Similarly, if you already got two personal cards recently and now you apply for a business card, you should be able get approved.
+Similarly, if you already got two personal cards recently and now you apply for a business card (or even two business cards), you should be able get approved.

 At this point, just about all card issuers have tight rules on card applications and approvals:

 - Chase has their 5/24 rule, and they recently limited having multiple Sapphire cards.

 - With Barclays it’s always been hard to get many cards, and they’ve now severely limited Arrival+ card approvals.

 - Citi limits us to one bonus from within each card family per 24-months.

 - Amex for quite some time has their rule about only giving the bonus on each card once.